 Handling and resolution of the conflict of interest: The management company's Best Execution Policy establishes the framework for handling transactions with companies incorporated in the Raiffeisen Banking Group.
 The management company decides on the selection of the counterpart through which transactions are to be executed for the funds in accordance with objective criteria and exclusively in the interests of investors and the market's integrity, thus acting with the appropriate level of caution for prudent and diligent management.
-It only places orders with counterparties guaranteeing optimal compliance with clients' interests in the overall context.
-The management company shall act with special caution where transactions are executed for investment funds through "associates".
+It only places orders with company shall act with special caution where transactions are executed for investment funds through "associates".
 Furthermore, the management company must comply with the Code of Conduct of the Austrian Investment Industry that also sets out best execution guidelines.
 In this context, best execution means that the execution of transactions is to be assessed on the basis of price, quality, operational risks and internal expenditure and that partners must therefore be selected on the basis of these characteristics.
 This means that the best bidder will be selected rather than the cheapest bidder.